shaw-kunal/notes/aws.md

   - One Zone: stores data redundancy within a single AZ.

 LifeCycle Management-
-   - Transition into IA - It will keep our cold data  in infrequent access and give you.
+   - Transition into IA(infrequent access) - It will keep our cold data  in infrequent access and give you.
    - Transition out ot IA - if you access your data then automatically keep that in standard storage.

 ## Performance Setting:
- Through Mode- How much data you can store in your strage.
+ Through Mode- How much data you can store in your storage.
  Enhanced-
  Burstinng - if you store 1 GiB data then performance will be 1kiB that means how much data you store that much performance is you get.